-Sexually Transmitted Diseases Are On The Rise
+Sexually Transmitted Infections Are On The Rise

-Every year, more than 20 million new sexually transmitted diseases (STDs) occur—and those are only the infections that are diagnosed.
-In 2019, more than 2.5 million infections were reported.
+In 2023, more than 2.4 million infections were reported.
 Since 2015, cases of chlamydia increased by 19 percent, gonorrhea was up 56 percent, and syphilis up 74 percent.
-Unfortunately, the volume for testing for STDs has not followed pace.
+Unfortunately, the volume for testing for STIs has not followed pace.

-STDs, including human papillomavirus (HPV), gonorrhea, syphilis, and chlamydia, disproportionately affect women.
+STIs, including human papillomavirus (HPV), gonorrhea, syphilis, and chlamydia, disproportionately affect women.

 • Women are less likely to experience symptoms than men, so they often discover their infection later.